Two If by Sea: Plot

-Frank O'Brien, a small-time thief, and his 7-year-long girlfriend Roz have stolen a Matisse painting and are bickering in their stolen getaway car as they casually evade a string of police cars pursuing them.
+Frank O'Brien, a small-time thief, and his longtime girlfriend Roz have stolen a Matisse painting and are bickering in their stolen getaway car as they casually evade a string of police cars pursuing them, which can be considered a miracle.

 Told it is worth 100 thousand, they expect to make 10 thousand upon delivering it in two days.
 Hearing a train, they ditch the car for Amtrak, but it doesn't take long for the police to catch up.
-So Frank and Roz jump a ferry to Rhode Island, where they are meant to deliver the painting.
+Frank and Roz jump a ferry to Rhode Island, where they are meant to deliver the painting.

 Finding out a family is away through the weekend, they let themselves in.
 Soon afterward the neighbor Evan Marsh pops by, and Roz skillfully weaves a lie, dropping the names of the homeowner's son based on a postcard she saw.
 At ease, Evan invites them to a party the next evening.

 That evening the couple are relaxing, and Roz finds the stolen painting featured in a book of art.
 Soon thereafter they argue over another job Frank's meant to do the following week, as he'd promised to start to earn a living to put an end to their unsteady lifestyle and just do that last job.

 As Roz kicked Frank out of the bedroom, he wakes on the sofa to a local law enforcement officer.
-Todd, a nearby teen, had contacted the station, reporting suspicious behaviour.
+Todd, a neighbor, had contacted the station, reporting suspicious behaviour.
 The couple starts to answer, when Evan waltzes in and vouches for them.

 At Evan's party, Roz is successfully trying to blend, while an uncomfortable Frank tags along.
 He had been trying to dissuade her from going, mistrustful of Evan, and uncomfortable with the high society types there.
 Tired of Frank spoiling Roz's attempt to interact, she stomps away from the party.
 She tells him she needs to move on, as their relationship is not advancing as she needs.

 The next day, Roz tries out painting, as well as spends the day with Evan.
 They ride horses and he openly expresses his interest.
 Meanwhile, Todd shows Frank his footage of various neighbors.
 He brags that he has grabbed lots of great shots he could use as blackmail.

-On Sunday morning, while Roz is spending time with Evan he kisses her, making her uncomfortable.
-Meanwhile, Frank realises that he's seen footage from Evan's of another missing Matisse in his home, realising he is an art thief.
+On sunday morning, while Roz is spending time with Evan he kisses her, making her uncomfortable.
+Meanwhile, Frank realises that he's seen footage from Evan's of another missing Matisse in his house, realising he is an art thief.

-When the FBI swarm in to bust the couple for the Matisse, Frank leads them to Evans', where several extremely valuable paintings are found.
+When the FBI swarm in to bust the couple for the Matisse, Frank leads them to Evan's, where several extremely valuable paintings are found.
 Roz and Frank make up after he promises to clean up his act and settle down.